semojs/semo/docs/en/guide/core-commands/README.md

   hook_create_project_template :  semo    :  Hook triggered in create command.
 ```

-Here you can see a special hook `hook_hook`, using this hook to declare new hooks.
-Any plugin can declare its own hooks, and other plugins can hook them to influence plugin behaviors.
-Most of applications projects do not need to declare hooks, except it need to build their application level plugin system.
+Here you can see that there is a special hook called `hook_hook`.
+Implementing this hook allows you to declare hooks, and any plugin can declare its own hooks for other commands to call, thereby affecting its own behavior.
+Generally, business projects do not need to declare their own hooks, unless the business project deeply uses this mechanism to constitute its own business plugin system.

-Another thing to note, it's not necessary to declare hooks before using, declaration code is just for clarification.
+It is also important to note that even if not declared, hooks can still be used as long as they are implemented.
+Declaring hooks here is just for transparency.
+Details on how to declare and implement hooks will be explained in the hooks-related section.

 ::: warning
-Maybe we do not allow to invoke non-declared hooks in the future.
+In the future, it may be possible to change the logic so that hooks that are not declared cannot be used.
 :::

 ## `semo init`

 > alias: `i`

-This command is for initialization for projects or plugins, these two scenarios have a little differences.
+This command is used for initialization and can implement two scenarios: initialization of a business project or initialization of a plugin.
+The difference between these two scenarios lies in the directory structure.

-In application projects, we put `Semo` directory into `bin` under the project root.
+In a business project, we default to placing the directory structure of `Semo` in the `bin` directory:

 ```
 ├── .semorc.yml